OmixVisualization/qtjambi/www/Characteristics-of-QtJambi.md

 }
 ```

-In case, a protected interface method is pure virtual in C++,
+In case, a protected (or even private) interface method is pure virtual in C++,
 `QMissingVirtualOverridingException` is thrown at runtime when the
 method is missing in the custom implementation.